rodloboz/hang-outs/README.md

    resources :messages, only: [:index, :create] end
 ```
-#### ActionCable
+#### Action Cable
-Now let's configure ActionCable, which integrates WebSockets in Rails and allows you to write real time features with server-side logic in Ruby and client-side in JavaScript.
+Now let's configure ActionCable, which integrates integrates WebSockets in Rails and allows you to write real time features with server-side logic in Ruby and client-side in JavaScript.

 Mount the ActionCable server in your `routes.rb` file:
 ```ruby